ivanov-gv/zpcg/docs/1-overview.md

 day or 1 user per hour.

 This sets a realistic upper ceiling: the bot is unlikely to exceed the total search demand for the topic it serves.
 Infrastructure must scale to zero at low traffic and scale up to the expected demand at high traffic.
+Let's assume a user needs 3 requests: 1 to get the timetable to a destination, 1 for a route back and 1 more to update the timetable on another day.
+The total **maximum expected traffic** is 3 * 200 = **600 requests per month** or 20 requests per day, **1 request per hour**.

 **Post-launch proved this estimate was accurate:** the bot has been running at maximum ~500 requests/month since deployment.